angelxuanchang/nlp-class/hw4.md

     python3 zipout.py -h

-## Check your accuracy
+## Check your performance

-To check your accuracy on the dev set:
+To check your performance on the dev set:

     python3 check.py

-The output score is the $F_{\beta=1}$ score or [FB1 score](https://en.wikipedia.org/wiki/F1_score) which is the harmonic mean of the precision and recall computed over all the output phrasal chunks.
+The output score is the [BLEU score](https://en.wikipedia.org/wiki/BLEU) which is a modified n-gram precision.
+The BLEU score is commonly used to evaluate machine translation output by measuring the similarity of the generated text against a set of reference translations.

     python3 check.py -h